 Shortly after leaving television, Ross lost two famous trademarks.
 His perm fell out and his soothing voice became coarse.
 His failing health took him out of The Joy of Painting studio in Muncie, Indiana, and back to his estate in Orlando, Florida.
 During his final months, he didn’t even have the energy to paint.

-Bob Ross died on July 4, 1995 in Orlando, not far from where he was born 52 years earlier.
-His gravestone, located in Woodland Memorial Park, is marked with the words “television artist.”
+Bob Ross died on July 4, 1995, in Orlando, not far from where he was born 52 years earlier.
+His gravestone, located in Woodlawn Memorial Park, is marked with the words “television artist.”
 On most days, his resting place is decorated with paintings left there by visiting students.

 In life and in death, Ross was a simple man of simple taste.
 Per request, his funeral was attended by only of a few close friends and family members.
 All who had received an invite were there to show their love to the “happy painter.”